actions-workshop/actions-workshop/docs/003-packaging.md

 ## Conclusion

-In this lab, you've learned how to:
+In this lab, you have learned how to:

 - 👏 Build and publish a container image using GitHub Actions.
 - 👏 Make use of the `GITHUB_TOKEN`.